fredizzimo/uGFX/drivers/gdisp/STM32F746Discovery/readme.txt

 	include $(GFXLIB)/drivers/gdisp/STM32F746Discovery/driver.mk

-3. Add a board_STM32F746Discovery.h to you project directory (or board directory) base on one of the templates.
+3. Add a board_STM32F746Discovery.h to you project directory (or board directory) based on one of the templates.